 And now the truth––the Siamese caterwaul is very loud.
 Especially if they really want something.
 There is no wall, door, or fence than can effectively block the sound from traveling directly into your ear canals.
 If you believe that you will be able to sleep through it, you're sadly mistaken.
 It's more obnoxious than a baby's cry, your neighbor's mower early Saturday morning, or even your mother in law's laugh.

 Number Two.
 Siamese Cats Don't Like to Be Alone

-If you want a cat because they are independent and will be happy without you, then a Siamese is not for you.
-They absolutely love to be cuddled, held, and fussed over constantly.
+If you want a cat because they are independent and will be happy without you, then a Siamese may not be for you.
+The ones that I have known (I've owned three), absolutely loved to be cuddled, held, and fussed over constantly.
 Rain will not go longer than an hour without sitting in my lap, or sauntering into whatever room I'm in to make sure I'm still her faithful servant.

 The idea that they are aloof and standoffish is very wrong.
 Rain and China do not like being alone.
 When we get back from vacation, Rain smothers us in affection.
 She smothers us anyway, but she especially has a difficult time when we aren't there.

 If you want a cat that doesn't particularly care whether you exist or not, don't get a Siamese.
-They need more love and affection than most dogs I know.
+It seems like they need more love and affection than most dogs I've met.
 If you aren't willing to give what your cat believes is enough attention, you will certainly pay the price in bad cat behavior.